Gantt Chart Template for Excel

 Can I add columns to the Gantt chart?
 This is one of the most frequently asked questions about the pro version of the gantt chart.
 The answer is a most definite yes.
 For example, you could add a column for indicating the number of people associated with each task, the budgeted cost, actual cost, etc.

 How do I make a task precede another task by N days?
-In the gantt chart template, if you want to create a task that will automatically precede (start before) another task by a certain number of work days, you can use a formula for the start date such as =WORKDAY(reference_date, number_of_days, holidays), where "number_of_days" is a negative number of days and "reference_date" is a reference to the start date of the task you want to precede. "holidays" is a named range in Gantt Chart Template Pro.
+If you want to create a task that will automatically precede (start before) another task by a certain number of work days, you can use a formula for the start date such as =WORKDAY(reference_date, number_of_days, holidays), where "number_of_days" is a negative number of days and "reference_date" is a reference to the start date of the task you want to precede. "holidays" is a named range in Gantt Chart Template Pro.
 This same technique will work for making a task start N days after another date (using a positive number_of_days).

 Other Common Questions:

 We've begun using our blog as a place to provide answers to common questions and other technical support for Gantt Chart Template Pro.
-The following are quick links to areas on our "Technical Support for Gantt Chart Template Pro" page.
+The following are quick links to areas on our "Technical Support" page.

 - Can I increase the number of columns displayed in the Gantt Chart if I'm using Excel 2007?